samlevine03/wordle-exploration/ruby/README.md

 ## Ruby Implementation Notes

 - **Dynamic File Paths:** The Ruby script uses the `Pathname` library to construct paths to `words.txt` and `guesses.txt`, ensuring compatibility across different environments and enhancing code readability.
-- **Simplified Logic:** Leveraging Ruby's expressive syntax, the feedback generation logic in the `score` method is both concise and efficient.
-The use of `each_char` and `zip` elegantly handles the comparison of characters in the secret word and the guess.
-It's almost a "functional" approach.
 - **Ruby's Set for Guess Tracking:** The use of Ruby's `Set` class for storing guesses efficiently handles repeat guess validation.

 ## Running the Ruby Version